Computing integral points on X_ns^+(p): Cusp points and units on Xns+(p)

 From now on we restrict to the case when ${N=p}$ is a prime number and~$G$ is the normalizer of a non-split Cartan subgroup of $\GL_2(\Z/p\Z)$.
 A very detailed account of various properties of this curve (even for an arbitrary~$N$) can be found in Sections~3 and~6 of Baran's article~\cite{Ba10}.

 We may and will assume that

 where~$\Xi$ is a quadratic non-residue modulo~$p$, which will be fixed from now on.
 In particular, one can take ${\Xi=-1}$ if ${p\equiv 3\bmod4}$.

-We fix, until the end of the article, a lifting ${\bfa\mapsto\tilbfa}$ of the set $M_p$ to $p^{-1}\Z^2$, which respects the complex conjugation (as defined before Corollary~\ref{cecoun}) and, in addition to this, has the following property:
+We fix until the end of the article a lifting ${\bfa\mapsto\tilbfa}$ of the set $M_p$ to $p^{-1}\Z^2$, which respects complex conjugation (as defined before Corollary~\ref{cecoun}) and which has in addition to this the following property: